 Basically this has always been recognized in the Fellowship Movement.
-Efforts were made to overcome it through an understanding of the Bible and engrossing oneself in the Biblical prophecies of God’s kingdom.
+Efforts were made to overcome it through an understanding of the Bible and engrossing oneself in the biblical prophecies of God’s kingdom.
 This is the way for all of us to become freer of the self‑centeredness of narrow Christian fellowship; but as long as this understanding of the Bible remains only an intellectual understanding, it has no power.
 As theory or dogma alone it is meaningless.
 Only when its living strength takes hold of our lives and transforms them to accord with God’s kingdom does this understanding of the Bible become power and testimony.

-Do some time study the prophets and in this connection Jesus’ Sermon on the Mount.
+Do study the prophets some time and, in this connection, Jesus’ Sermon on the Mount.
 Just as it is impossible to over-emphasize forgiveness of sins, it is impossible to over-emphasize God’s kingdom and the Sermon on the Mount.
 In the all-encompassing words of the Sermon on the Mount, the character of God’s rule and the character of the citizens of his kingdom is described very plainly – so plainly that we Christians of today are shown up as disobedient and faithless because we evade the illuminating light of God’s future.

 The true destiny of Christ’s church, however, is to fulfill God’s future.
 Forgiveness means the kingdom.
 God and his kingdom must become great in our lives so that we ourselves, and our private religious life, become small.
 To confess the greatness of God in his justness and holiness, in his all‑inclusive love and mercy, the greatness of God as Creator and Redeemer of the world, that is the task of the church of God.